JuliaHealth/NeuroAnalyzer.jl/README.md

 If you use this toolbox, please acknowledge us by citing our [paper](https://neuroanalyzer.org#how-to-cite).

-## Support
+## Contributing

-Every contribution (bug reports, fixes, new ideas, feature requests or additions, documentation improvements, typos, etc.) to the project is highly welcomed.
+Every contribution (bug reports, fixes, new ideas, feature requests or additions, speed optimization, better code, documentation improvements, typos, etc.) to the project is highly welcomed.

+You are very welcome to raise issues and start pull requests.
 Bugs, suggestions and questions should be reported using the Codeberg [AdamWysokinski/NeuroAnalyzer.jl](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/issues) (preferred method) or Github [JuliaHealth/NeuroAnalyzer.jl](https://github.com/JuliaHealth/NeuroAnalyzer.jl/issues) issues page.

-You may also follow NeuroAnalyzer on [Mastodon](https://fediscience.org/web/tags/neuroanalyzer).
+If you notice any bugs, such as crashing code, incorrect results or speed issues, please raise a Codeberg/GitHub issue.
+Before filing an issue please:

+- check that there are no similar existing issues already
+- check that your versions are up to date

+If you want to report a bug, include your version and system information, and all relevant information.
+If possible, condense your bug into the shortest example possible that the maintainers can replicate, a so called "minimal working example" or MWE.

+If you want to suggest a new feature, for example functionality that other plotting packages offer already, include supplementary material such as example images if possible, so it's clear what you are asking for.

+When opening a pull request, please add a short but meaningful description of the changes/features you implemented.
+Moreover, please add tests (where appropriate) to ensure that your code is working as expected.

+For each feature you want to contribute, please file a separate PR to keep the complexity down and time to merge short.
+Add PRs in draft mode if you want to discuss your approach first.

 ## Contributors